-Further refinement would be needed in cases in which a claimant seeks compensation for profits that would have been generated partly or entirely in jurisdictions other than its home jurisdiction.
-This is very often the case in BIT cases, for jurisdictional reasons, and also for those commercial cases in which a parent company is claiming for losses suffered by its foreign subsidiaries.
+Further refinement would be needed if a claimant is seeking compensation for profits that would have been generated partly or entirely in jurisdictions other than its home jurisdiction.
+This is very often the situation in BIT cases and for those commercial cases in which a parent company is claiming for losses suffered by its foreign subsidiaries.

 |United Arab Emirates||0%*|